top of page

 Case Study: Upper House, Ironbridge Telford.

 The decision to grant planning permission has been taken having regard to the policies and proposals in the Telford & Wrekin Local Plan 2011 - 2031 set out below, and to all relevant material considerations, including National and Supplementary Planning Guidance.
+This application is for the removal of 1no Chimney at Upper House, Buildwas Road, Ironbridge.

 The planning application was considered acceptable by the Local planning Authority, it is determined that the removal of the chimney will not harm the character and appearance of the application dwelling.
 It is considered that the proposal will preserve and enhance the character and appearance of the surrounding Severn Gorge Conservation Area and Ironbridge Gorge World Heritage Site.
 The works are respectful and respond positively to the context and the surrounding area.
 The proposal will cause no significant or detrimental harm upon the residential amenity of the occupants of any neighbouring properties, by way of nearness, loss of light or intrusion of privacy.